oyanzhi/tp/docs/DeveloperGuide.md

       Step 2a1 is repeated until a valid client has been selected.

       Use case resumes at step 3.

-* 3a.
-The user cancels the deletion.
-  Use case ends.

 **Use case: UC07 - Edit a client's information**